-i If you wish to decrypt the exported file from the command line, run the following command: openssl enc -aes-128-cbc -a -d -pass stdin -pbkdf2 -iter 100000 -md SHA256 -in PATH\TO\EXPORT\FILE
+if you wish to decrypt the exported file from the command line, run the following command: openssl enc -aes-128-cbc -a -d -pass stdin -pbkdf2 -iter 100000 -md SHA256 -in PATH_TO_EXPORT_FILE

 Once the export is clicked, it will start the Async Task for exporting mappings.
 File download option will be available on the 'Monitor > Async Task' Page.